Fremantle: Heritage buildings

 Fremantle is renowned for its well-preserved architectural heritage, including convict-built structures and hundreds of gold rush-era buildings, presenting a variety and unity of historic buildings and streetscapes.
-These were often built in limestone with ornate façades in a succession of architectural styles.
+These were often built in locally quarried limestone with ornate façades in a succession of architectural styles.
 Rapid development following the harbour works gave rise to an Edwardian precinct as merchant and shipping companies built in the west end and on reclaimed land.

-The Round House, the oldest remaining intact building in Western Australia, was built as a gaol between 1830 and 1831.
-The Round House had eight cells and a gaoler's residence, which all opened up into a central courtyard.
+The Round House, the oldest remaining intact building in Western Australia, was built as a jail between 1830 and 1831.
+The Round House had eight cells and a jailer's residence, which all opened up into a central courtyard.
 In the 1800s, bay whaling was carried out from Bathers Beach below the Round House.
 As part of the whaling operations, a tunnel was constructed under the Round House to provide whalers with access to the town from the jetty and beach.
 The Round House is located in what is now known as Fremantle's West End: a collection of streets characterised by late Victorian and Edwardian architecture.
 A process of gentrification in the early 1990s was accelerated by the establishment of the University of Notre Dame Australia that occupies, and has restored, many of the buildings in the West End.

 When the first 75 convicts arrived from Britain in 1850 to support the colony's dwindling population, it became apparent that the Round House was inadequate to house them.
-The convicts built a new gaol, Fremantle Prison, which was completed in the 1850s and continued to be used as Fremantle's prison until 1991.
+The convicts built a new jail, Fremantle Prison, which was completed in the 1850s and continued to be used as Fremantle's prison until 1991.
 Fremantle Prison was once one of the most notorious prisons in the British Empire.
 It housed British convicts, local prisoners, military prisoners, enemy aliens and prisoners of war.
-On 1 August 2010, a meeting of the UNESCO World Heritage Committee in Brazil placed Fremantle Prison and 10 other "Australian Convict Sites" on the World Heritage List - making it the first built environment in Western Australia to be bestowed this honour.
+In 2010, Fremantle Prison was placed on the UNESCO World Heritage List as part of the "Australian Convict Sites", making it the first built environment in Western Australia to be bestowed this honour.
 It continues to be accessible to the public for guided tours and as a venue for artistic and cultural activities.